kanserau/Godot-Jam-1-ESCAPE/Obsidian/Burning Up/Item List.md

 	- [ ] This is preceded by a warning that provides just enough time to get failed shields running.
 - [ ] Solar flare can be stopped with Shields
 - [ ] A solar flare that isn't stopped causes SIGNIFICANT ship integrity loss
+- [ ] Space Debris

+# Other
+## The Manual
+This is all the player gets for a tutorial.
+It tells the player:
+-